 If your husband is controlling or you are more passive – many things I talk about will still apply (God’s Word always applies)- but you may have to approach some of the practical issues from a different angle.
 This blog may not be as helpful for you.
 It is possible to be TOO respectful/TOO submissive.
-If your husband is actually extremely controlling or abusive, reading my blog may cause you to try to over correct in a dangerous way in the wrong direction.
+If your husband is actually extremely controlling or abusive, some wives seem to over correct in a dangerous way in the wrong direction when they read about respect.
 Please seek godly help ASAP and be sure you are safe!

 Just like wives need primarily need love, husbands primarily need respect.
 (Although husbands and wives both need to give and receive love and respect in a healthy marriage.)
 God’s design for marriage is laid out here in Ephesians 5, and His purpose goes WAY beyond the scope of the health of our individual marriages – although if we follow His design, we will have much healthier marriages.
 God’s highest purpose in marriage is to showcase the intimate relationship between Christ and His people.
 We are acting out a living parable where husbands represent Christ and wives represent the church to bring glory to God and to help our children and others around us grasp what God is like in a more concrete way.

 When a man feels disrespected, he feels unloved!